sngular/scs-multiapi-plugin/README.md

 }
 ```

-This sample class, is related to the previosly used YML file, and in it you
+This sample class, is related to the previously used YML file, and in it, you
 could see that it came fully implemented, based on the related Interface that
-lets the personalitation and implementation to the user.
+lets the personalization and implementation to the user.
 Also, in this example
 is possible to see how the YML attribute 'operationId' is used to name the
 methods as `Consumer'OperationId'` or `Publisher'OperationId'`.